All Episodes

 The Kennedys fall into this category.

-Bunch of elected officials, they've never had really high incomes, but they inherited a lot of money and a lot of property.
+A bunch of elected officials, they've never had really high incomes, but they inherited a lot of money and a lot of property.

-they have a lot of assets.
+They have a lot of assets.

 Very easy for them to advocate higher taxes on income when their income isn't that high.